-In a randomized, double-blind clinical trial, researchers observed an increase in well-being and sexual performance in patients with mild erectile dysfunction.
+In a randomized, double-blind clinical trial, researchers observed increased well-being and sexual performance in patients with mild erectile dysfunction.

-The scientists state: “Our data support a small but significant effect of Maca supplementation on subjective perception of general and sexual well-being in adult patients with mild ED.”
+The scientists state: “Our data support a small but significant effect of Maca supplementation on the subjective perception of general and sexual well-being in adult patients with mild E.D.”

 And the boost to sexual function doesn’t end there: